 Daniel has four parents: two moms and two dads.
 They're not divorced and he is not adopted.
 His dads are gay and his moms are lesbian.
 The two couples had been friends for many years and then decided to have and co-parent a child.

-After viewing the film, discuss the different structures of student families in your class.
+After viewing the film, I Have Four Parents, have a discussion about the different structures of student families in your class and school.

 Students watch the following film featuring lesbian and gay police officers encouraging LGBT students, and Love has No Labels, a short film addressing prejudice and bias about love.
 Students then consider the discussion questions.